0xriyans/0xriyans/README.md

 ## Hi there, I'm Riyan Sugiarto 👋

-### I'm a web developer focusing on Backend development.
+### I'm a softwere engineer focusing on backend development.
 Passionate about creating high quality apps, easy to use, and have high performance.

 <!-- BLOG-POST-LIST:END -->

-- 🔭 powered by passion, driven by culture, curiosity to learn and connect with people.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 i’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other developers
+- 👯 i’m looking to collaborate with other developers

 <br />